 What is Network Management?

 Network management is defined as the process of managing a network for fault and performance using various tools and technologies to keep up with the business requirements.
 The objective of network management is to achieve an error free network.
-In today's environment, multiple network management tools are employed making the whole process a complex one.
+In today's environment, multiple network monitoring tools or network management tools are employed making the whole process a complex one.

 There are four critical aspects of a network management software:

 The biggest challenge with today's network management solutions, is to proactively identify faults before it impacts end-users.
-OpManager detects, isolates and troubleshoots faults, raises alarms to remediate faults quickly.
+ManageEngine OpManager, the comprehensive network management system, detects, isolates and troubleshoots faults, raises alarms to remediate faults quickly.

 - Set multiple thresholds for performance metrics.